 Originally, the producers were trying to get Arnold Schwarzenegger to reprise his role as Dutch in Predator 2.
 It was rumoured Dutch was going to play a similar character to Peter Keyes but director Stephen Hopkins explained that Peter Keyes was always in the early scripts.
 As Schwarzenegger declined to take part, the character of Peter Keyes was expanded into a bigger role.

 This was Gary Busey’s first role for a few years since his motorbike accident and he had become quite angelical believing that the reason he survived was a sign.
 He was often telling stories about it on the set.

 Keyes is mentioned in the 2020 video game Predator: Hunting Grounds.
 There are numerous references to OWLF and their operations from 1987 to 2016 are detailed through the use of tape recordings spoken by Sean Keyes and Dutch Schaefer.
 A few tapes from Sean Keyes mention his father and some of the Dutch tapes mention meeting Keyes before the events in 1997.

 - Agent Keyes is the only character to ever use the word “Predator” to refer to the Predators on-screen.

 - Keyes’ name is a reference to the character Keys from E.T. according to writers Jim and John Thomas.
 Both characters were government agents trying to capture alien creatures.

 - Agent Keyes himself doesn’t appear in any comics other than the Predator 2 comic adaptation.
-There is two characters “Blondie” in 1993’s Predator: Race War and Claude Loudermilk in 1993’s Predator: Bad Blood who are very similar to Keyes.
-Both have blonde hair, dressed in suits and are government agents.
+There are two characters “Blondie” in 1993’s Predator: Race War and Claude Loudermilk in 1993’s Predator: Bad Blood who are very similar to Keyes.
+Both have blonde hair, are dressed in suits and are government agents.